Star ng Pasko: Concept

-Written by lyricist Robert G. Labayen and composers Marcus and Amber Davis, it serves as a Christmas message of hope, unity, and thankfulness to God for Filipinos in the wake of the disasters caused by Typhoons Ondoy and Pepeng.
-The use of the nickname "Bro" to refer to God comes from the dialogue of the lead character Santino, portrayed by Zaijian Jaranilla in the television series May Bukas Pa, which was the most popular program in the Philippines in 2009.
+Written by lyricist Robert G. Labayen and composers Marcus and Amber Davis, it serves as a Christmas message of hope, unity, and thankfulness to God for Filipinos in the wake of the disasters caused by Typhoons Ondoy (Ketsana) and Pepeng (Parma).
+The use of the nickname "Bro" to refer to God comes from the dialogue of the lead character Santino, portrayed by Zaijian Jaranilla in the hit television series May Bukas Pa, which was the most popular program in the Philippines in 2009.

-The original concept for the station ID was “Dumadaloy Ang Liwanag”, according to production manager Danie Sedilla, but was revised after Ondoy and Pepeng's onslaught.
+The original concept for the station ID was “Dumadaloy Ang Liwanag” (The Light is Flowing), according to production manager Danie Sedilla, but was revised after Ondoy and Pepeng's onslaught.
 Robert Labayen rewrote the song to be more inspirational in light of the aforementioned tragedies, recalling how he was "crying while writing [Star ng Pasko] on the roof deck".
 Star ng Pasko was also the first ABS-CBN Christmas station ID to use a Contemporary R&B beat.

 "Star ng Pasko" was unveiled as part of the station ID on November 4, 2009, and became an immediate success among Filipinos.
-Approximately 200 personalities who are under ABS-CBN were involved in the production of "Bro, Ikaw ang Star ng Pasko," including KC Concepcion, Piolo Pascual, Billy Crawford, Aiza Seguerra, Nina, Mark Bautista, Rachelle Ann Go and Sarah Geronimo among others.
+Approximately 200 personalities who are under ABS-CBN were involved in the production of "Bro, Ikaw ang Star ng Pasko," including KC Concepcion, Piolo Pascual, Billy Crawford, Aiza Seguerra, Nina, Jed Madela, Mark Bautista, Rachelle Ann Go and Sarah Geronimo among others.
 Shooting for the station ID lasted for seven days, and some scenes, including the opening, were shot in Brgy.
 Banaba, San Mateo, which was one of the areas affected by Typhoon Ondoy.

 This station ID also marked Dolphy's last ABS-CBN station ID appearance, and the first time John Lloyd Cruz and Angel Locsin appeared together in one frame (during the bridge part).

-The song has musical similarities with Star ng Pasko's predecessors 2002's Isang Pamilya, Isang Puso, Ngayong Pasko, 2004's Sabay Tayo, Kapamilya, and 2007's Walang Mag-iisa Ngayong Pasko which were released seven, five, and two years before the release of Star ng Pasko, respectively.